Missing Link #12 - Glasgow Street

 Lochfield Road

 The 2020 Commonplace survey included the suggestion of a cycle path on Lochfield Road to the junction with Ashfield Drive (opposite the health centre).
 This would provide a connection to the quiet roads west of Glasgow Street that connect to the Ice Bowl.
 From Lochfield Road, there is a route through the medical centre grounds to Summerville Crescent and traffic-free access to Tesco.
 However, this lacks a dropped kerb to access the south end of the shared-use path and improved signage for this route (unfortunately not shown on the council’s Active Travel Map).
+Lochfield Road looking east with a bus stop in the foreground

 King Street